Suquana/PHScaffolding/README.md

 `python gaiming.py`

-Use Falign to align the Pore-C data with the contig file to generate a `.map` file.
+Use Falign to align the Pore-C data with the contig file to generate a paf file.You need to ensure that you already have the aligned paf files and the original contig files.(The usage of Falign can be found at: https://github.com/xiaochuanle/Falign)

-`g++ smap.cpp -o samp`

-Generate a contig length file, with the input being a contig file.

-`python line.py`

-Process the alignment file.

-`./smap path/xxx.map path/smap.txt`

-Modify the paths in tiqu.py to generate an extraction file, with the input file being a `.map` file.

-`python tiqu.py path/xxx.map path/tiqu.txt`

-Generate a hypergraph file by modifying the file paths within it.
-Set the input path to samp.txt, and output a hypergraph file.

-`pyhton chap2.py`

-Hypergraph clustering partition, modify the file paths inside, requires a hypergraph file as input, and the juzhen output can be ignored.

-`python chaobian5.py`

-Perform directional sorting, which requires modifying the file paths in the code.
-The inputs needed are a contig length file, a hypergraph clustering file, and an `tiqu.txt` file.

-`python binpai4.py`

-Connect to form scaffolds.
+Run the code

-`python lianjie1.py path/binpai4.out scaffolds.fasta`
+`python main`

+After sequentially entering the PAF file path, contig file path, and output directory path, the assembly results will be generated.

 # 5.Dataset

-The dataset can be found in the paper and via the link: [Dataset](https://github.com/Suquana/PHScsffolding-Dataset).
+The dataset and test data can be found and downloaded at the following link: https://github.com/Suquana/PHScaffolding-Dataset​